worksome/verify-by-phone/README.md

 We offer a rule to make it easy to verify a verification code during validation.

+> Be aware that this rule will call the `verify` method of the `PhoneVerificationService` contract, and likely will
+> make an HTTP request.

 ```php
 Validator::validate($request->all(), [
     'phone_number' => ['required'],